 Puma.
 You might call it a mountain lion or a cougar.
 In Peru, they called them puma.

 I don’t know what it says about me, but my mind went blank.
 Absolutely 100% empty.
 Nada.
 I’m sure if someone were there with me, they’d have said my eyes went wide and I was momentarily paralyzed.
 Oddly, when I did move again, I unfolded my radio antenna and turned on the receiver to check all the radio-collar channels.
-Maybe I was in "automatic" because signals had stopped coming from my brain.
+Maybe I was in "automatic", maybe signals had stopped coming from my brain.
 When I think back on what the puma looked like, I don’t remember a radio-collar, so it didn't exactly make sense.

 Of course, once the puma swept past me, its eyes were facing away from me.
 I lost the eye shine and the animal disappeared into the black night.
 It could be anywhere.
 Antenna held high with adrenaline, I spun in all directions searching for a signal and looking for eyeshine.
 I couldn’t find either.